MultiSafepay/docs/content/my-account/manage-account/payment-methods.md

 ---
-title: "Activating payment methods"
+title: "Payment methods"
 weight: 3
-meta_title: "Activating payment methods - MultiSafepay Docs"
+meta_title: "Payment methods - MultiSafepay Docs"
 read_more: "."
 layout: 'single'
-url: '/payments/activating-payment-methods/'
+url: '/account/payment-methods/'
+aliases:
+    - /payments/activating-payment-methods/
 ---

+MultiSafepay offers a wide range of [payment methods](/payment-methods/).

-You can enable payment methods yourself in your dashboard, but for some you need to apply to MultiSafepay first.
+You can enable payment methods for your account yourself in your dashboard, but for some you need to apply to MultiSafepay first.
 Other methods with specific requirements follow their own activation flow.

 | Activation flow | Payment methods |
 |---|---|